The Liouville property for groups acting on rooted trees: Tools for random walks on groups acting on rooted trees

 \subsection{An illustrative example: the Hanoi Tower group}

-Before turning to the proof of \cref{T:spherically homogeneous} in full generality, let us illustrate how the notions from the previous paragraph are used in a particularly simple example --- the \emph{Hanoi Tower group}.
-This group is generated by a 4-state automaton over the 3-elements alphabet, and it models the classical Hanoi Tower game on 3 pegs .
-Its Schreier graphs on the levels of the tree are discrete approximation of the Sierpinski gasket.
-See for instance \cite{Hanoi}.
+Before turning to the proof of \cref{T:bounded Liouville} in full generality, let us illustrate how the notions from the previous paragraph are used in one particularly simple example --- the \emph{Hanoi Tower group}.
+This group is generated by a 4-state automaton over the 3-elements alphabet, and it is related to the classical Hanoi Tower game on 3 pegs.
+Its Schreier graphs on the levels of the tree are discrete approximation of the Sierpinski gasket (see for instance \cite{Hanoi}).